 This web site is developed and maintained by the community of MX & former MEPIS users in order to support the exciting MX Linux in collaboration with the antiX Community.
-MEPIS itself is on indefinite hold, yet many users nonetheless run some form of MEPIS as their standard OS, and will continue to find support and a friendly reception on the MX Linux Forum.
+MEPIS itself is on indefinite hold, yet there are users nonetheless who still run some form of MEPIS as their standard OS, and they will continue to find support and a friendly reception on the MX Linux Forum.

 Because the use of systemd as a system and service manager has been controversial, we want to be clear about its function in MX Linux.
 Systemd is included by default but not enabled.
 You can scan your MX system and discover files bearing systemd* names, but those simply provide a compatibility hook/entrypoint when needed.